Nature Calling

 National Landscape teams will work with local arts producers to help them collaborate with nearby communities.

-Hubs: Chilterns National Landscape - working with communities in Luton; Dorset and Yeovil; Forest of Bowland and Burnley; Lincolnshire Wolds and community groups of under 25s and disabled people from across the county; Mendip Hills and Weston-super-Mare; and Surrey Hills and New Addington in Croydon.
+Hubs: Chilterns National Landscape - working with communities in Luton; Dorset National Landscape are working with diversity of groups in Yeovil; Forest of Bowland National Landscape young people in Nelson and Burnley; Lincolnshire Wolds National Landscape under 25s and disabled people from across the county; Mendip Hills National Landscape have worked with young people in Weston-super-Mare; and Surrey Hills National Landscape with New Addington in Croydon.